luqmannn/mywebsite/content/cheat-sheet/powershell-cheat-sheet.md

 ```
 ​
 ### Resets Winsock Catalog to a clean state.
-it will reset the Winsock catalog and may resolve various network-related issues, such as internet connection problems, network errors, and socket-related errors.
+It will reset the Winsock catalog and may resolve various network-related issues, such as internet connection problems, network errors, and socket-related errors.
 It is often used as a troubleshooting step when you are experiencing network connectivity problems that are not related to the Windows Firewall or TCP/IP settings.
 It's always a good idea to create a backup or a system restore point.
 This precaution can help you revert to a stable state in case anything goes wrong during the process.
 ```
 netsh winsock reset
 ```